nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire/part-2.md

 ```
 {:.contains-term}

-and then use the image and `make` the projects in the current directory every time you want to recompile:
+and then use the image and run `make` to compile the projects in the current directory:

 ```
 $ docker run --rm -it -v $PWD:/work solana-dev make